Ceconomy (ETR:CEC1) PT Set at €1.60 by Warburg Research

-Ceconomy (ETR:CEC1 – Get Rating) has been assigned a €1.60 ($1.70) target price by analysts at Warburg Research in a note issued to investors on Tuesday, Borsen Zeitung reports.
-Warburg Research’s price target indicates a potential downside of 57.22% from the stock’s previous close.
+Ceconomy (ETR:CEC1 – Get Rating) has been assigned a €1.60 ($1.70) target price by equities research analysts at Warburg Research in a research note issued on Monday, Borsen Zeitung reports.
+Warburg Research’s target price indicates a potential downside of 57.22% from the company’s current price.

-A number of other equities research analysts also recently weighed in on CEC1.
-Baader Bank set a €1.80 ($1.91) price objective on Ceconomy in a report on Thursday, December 15th.
-Barclays set a €1.60 ($1.70) price objective on Ceconomy in a report on Monday.
+Several other equities analysts also recently commented on CEC1.
+Baader Bank set a €1.80 ($1.91) price target on shares of Ceconomy in a research note on Thursday, December 15th.
+Barclays set a €1.60 ($1.70) price target on Ceconomy in a research note on Monday, December 19th.

 Ceconomy AG engages in the consumer electronics retail business.
 The company operates approximately 850 stores in 14 countries under the MediaMarkt brand; and approximately 170 stores in 3 countries under the Saturn brand.
 It also operates Flip4New for selling used electronic articles online.
 In addition, the company offers professional assistance for the installation, connection, and troubleshooting of electronic devices at home under the Deutsche Technikberatung brand.